Views:

 After moving the components and you are finished customizing the Dashboard, make sure to press Save in the upper left-hand corner before closing

-EDIT AN EXISTING DASHBOARD
+EDIT AN EXISTING personal DASHBOARD

 Graphical user interface, text, application Description automatically generated